Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 As stated previously, there is no absolute right or wrong here.
 It will often come down to personal taste, your eyesight or how you use the screen in your room.

-One popular rule of thumb is simply using one foot of viewing distance for every 10 inches of diagonal screen size.
-This might sound more complicated than it is:
+One popular rule of thumb is simply using one foot of viewing distance for every 10 inches of diagonal screen size, which sounds more complicated than it is:

-A rough calculation like that can be the starting point for a recommended viewing distance range.
+A rough calculation like that can be the starting point for a recommended range.

 Here are some examples of how to work this out.